Robert Pražák

-Robert Pražák (2 December 1892 – 16 May 1966) was a Czechoslovak gymnast who competed for Czechoslovakia in the 1920 Summer Olympics and in the 1924 Summer Olympics.
-He was born and died in Plzeň.
+Robert Pražák (2 December 1892 – 16 May 1966) was a Czech gymnast.
+He competed for Czechoslovakia in the 1920 Summer Olympics and in the 1924 Summer Olympics, where he won three silver medals.

+Biography

+Pražák was born and died in Plzeň.
+He was a pupil of František Erben.

 In 1920 he was a member of the Czechoslovak gymnastic team which finished fourth in the team event.
 Four years later he won three silver medals in the individual all-around event, in the parallel bars competition, and in the rings event.
 At the 1924 Summer Olympics he also participated in the following events: